maxitect/blog/public/posts/the-spec-trap-can-amazons-kiro-replace-thoughtful-ai-development.md

 ---
 title: "The Spec Trap: Can Amazon's KIRO Replace Thoughtful AI Development?"
-date: "2025-07-25"
+date: "2025-07-27"
 tags: ["ai", "software", "best practices"]
 ---

 [Amazon's new KIRO tool](https://kiro.dev/) landed with considerable fanfare this month, promising to transform AI-assisted development through "spec-driven workflows."
 Having spent considerable time experimenting with it, I've reached an uncomfortable conclusion: KIRO is essentially a productised version of our [HULA framework](/posts/ai-in-the-loop-reflections-on-delivering-the-hula-workshops-at-founders-coders) developed at [Founders & Coders](https://www.foundersandcoders.com/), but one that systematically removes some important parts.

 The parallels are striking.
-KIRO's three-phase approach maps almost directly onto our framework of our [AI-assisted development workshops](/posts/beyond-solo-ai-how-pair-programming-with-claude-code-transforms-team-development): their `requirements.md` mirrors our `FUNCTIONAL.md`, their `design.md` resembles our `ARCHITECTURE.md`, and their `tasks.md` functions like our `TICKETS.md`.
+KIRO's three-phase approach maps almost directly onto our framework of the [AI-assisted development workshops](/posts/beyond-solo-ai-how-pair-programming-with-claude-code-transforms-team-development): their `requirements.md` mirrors our `FUNCTIONAL.md`, their `design.md` resembles our `ARCHITECTURE.md`, and their `tasks.md` functions like our `TICKETS.md`.
 Amazon has clearly identified the same fundamental problem we've been addressing in our workshops: moving beyond "vibe coding" toward structured AI collaboration through spec development.

 I found myself wondering if this tool could replace thoughtful (and time-consuming) AI development.
-However, I have concerns.
-It seems KIRO productises the outputs whilst gutting the process that makes them effective.
+However, my concern is that it seems KIRO productises the outputs whilst gutting the process that makes them effective.

 ## The promise of structured AI development

-KIRO's three-phase approach: requirements generation, technical design, and planning.
-The platform generates detailed user stories using [EARS notation](https://medium.com/paramtech/ears-the-easy-approach-to-requirements-syntax-b09597aae31d), creates comprehensive technical architecture documentation, and breaks work into sequenced tasks with dependency mapping.
+KIRO's three-phase approach is without question well researched and impressive: requirements generation, technical design, and planning.
+The platform generates detailed user stories using [EARS notation](https://medium.com/paramtech/ears-the-easy-approach-to-requirements-syntax-b09597aae31d), creates technical architecture documentation, and breaks work into sequenced tasks with dependency mapping.

 On paper, this sounds like exactly what we've been advocating.
+These specs are even more consistent than the ones generated through our structured process and perhaps more grounded in real software development workflows.
 Our workshops emphasise moving beyond casual prompting to structured collaboration with AI systems.
 KIRO appears to automate this structured approach.

 So, I had to test it out for myself, wondering if this could streamline my existing workflows.